Southern New Hampshire University

 • Avoid large, lengthy blocks of type.

-• Justified text places variable spaces between words, which can be difficult to read and confusing to the reader.
+• Justified text places variable spaces between words, which can be challenging to read and confusing to the reader.

 • If an image contains text, it is best practice to always provide an alternative plain text version of the information in the image, even if the image is deemed accessible.